Disco ball: Popular culture

-The 1942 movie Casablanca featured a disco ball in a flashback sequence.

-The 1967 movie To Sir, with Love featured a disco ball in the dance scene.

-The English rock band Yes used a variant of the disco ball in their 1972 "Close to the Edge" tour.
-This was a slowly spinning vertical mirror disk mounted atop a tall ladder, with a single spotlight aimed at it, used for the opening and closing birds/waterfall-sounds sequences of the title song Close to the Edge.

-The Grateful Dead featured a disco ball in the band's 1977 concert documentary The Grateful Dead Movie.
-The film includes several sequences where glittery reflections from a disco ball fill San Francisco's Winterland Ballroom during a series of 1974 performances.
-"A twirling mirror ball overhead also adds some visual flash to the image," notes a reviewer.

-U2 also featured a lemon-shaped disco ball on their 1997–1998 PopMart Tour.
-The band entered the lemon disco ball at the end of the main set and emerged from the lemon disco ball at the start of their encore.
-The band also released promotional disco balls to promote the band's album Pop, the single "Discothèque", and lead singer Bono also sported the alter-ego of "Mirror Ball Man" during their 1992 Zoo TV Tour.

-Introducing disco balls to a new concert demographic, the pop-punk band Paramore showcased dozens of spinning disco balls in 2014 as a glittering stage backdrop during the band's 37-city US Monumentour.
-The same disco ball backdrop was used that year at the UK Reading and Leeds Festivals, where the band co-headlined.
+Early appearances of the disco ball in popular culture include the films Berlin: Die Sinfonie der Großstadt (1927), Casablanca (1942), and Some Like It Hot (1959).
+Disco balls were used as iconography of the disco-era in films such as Saturday Night Fever.
+The disco ball has been utilised in contemporary films such as in a rave scene in Groove (2000), and a disco skull used in Scooby-Doo (2002).

+In music, the disco ball has been utilised on tour by artists such as U2, Yes, Paramore, and Madonna.
+Disco balls have been used on the album covers of Kiss All the Time.
+Disco, Occasionally and FutureSex/LoveSounds.

+The Marvel Comics hero Dazzler has worn clothing inspired by disco balls.

-The UK television series Strictly Come Dancing and its US counterpart Dancing with the Stars award competition winners a "Glitter Ball Trophy".
+The UK television series Strictly Come Dancing and its US counterpart Dancing with the Stars award competition winners a "Glitter Ball Trophy" (UK) or "Mirror Ball Trophy" (US).

+The terms disco ball, mirror ball, and glitterball have been used to name songs, albums, and television episodes.

 Design and operation

 A mirror ball typically consists of a lightweight spherical core, commonly made of plastic, foam, or metal, which is uniformly covered with hundreds or thousands of small mirrored facets.
 These mirrored tiles are usually made of glass or reflective acrylic and are arranged in a tight mosaic to maximise light reflection.
 When a focused light source, such as a pinspot or stage spotlight, is directed at the ball, each mirror facet reflects a beam of light, producing a pattern of moving dots that spread across surrounding surfaces.

 Most mirror balls are mounted on a rotating motor that slowly turns the sphere, enhancing the dynamic light effect.
 Standard rotation speeds range from 0.5 to 3 revolutions per minute, though variable-speed and remote-controlled motors are also available.
 The resulting visual effect depends on several factors: the intensity and angle of the light source, the distance between the light and the ball, and the size of the mirrored facets.

+Mirror "balls" have also been adapted into unique designs and shapes, including sharks and skulls.